Library Databases: Social Sciences

 Full-text index to articles from over 200 periodical titles in the field of communications and mass media studies, with citations and abstracts for articles from over 100 additional periodicals.

-From the opening screen, select the "CQ Researcher," the "CQ Weekly," or the "CQ Voting and Elections Collection."
-Full-text coverage is available for the Weekly from 1983 to the present and for the Researcher from November 1991 to the present.
+From the opening screen, select the "CQ Researcher" or the "CQ Magazine" (formerly the "CQ Weekly").
+Full-text coverage is available for the Magazine/Weekly from 1983 to the present and for the Researcher from November 1923 to the present.

 Criminal Justice Abstracts, now provided through EBSCO, contains comprehensive coverage of international journals, books, reports, dissertations and unpublished papers on criminology and related disciplines.
 Subject areas covered by this database include crime trends, crime prevention and deterrence, juvenile delinquency, juvenile justice, police, courts, punishment and sentencing.
 Updated quarterly, there are currently over 100,000 citation records in the database.
 [1968 - Present]